 Ohio Chapter ISA Education Grant Program

-Established in 2012 within the Tree Research & Education Endowment Fund, the Ohio Chapter International Society of Arboriculture Education Grant Program funds arboricultural education programs or projects within the state of Ohio.
+Established in 2012 within TREE Fund, the Ohio Chapter International Society of Arboriculture Education Grant Program funds arboricultural education programs or projects within the state of Ohio.
 The purpose of this grant is to increase the public awareness of and support the advancement of knowledge in the field of arboriculture and urban forestry to benefit people, trees and the environment.
-The grant application process is open to 501(c)(3) organizations including, but not limited to, arboretums, public gardens, high schools, vocational schools, two-year colleges and four-year colleges which serve a target population of 16 years of age or older.
+The grant application process is open to non-profit, charitable, municipal or educational organizations that can demonstrate tax-exempt status, are not engaged in partisan political or religious activity, and whose mission is consonant with TREE Fund’s charitable purpose, including but not limited to , arboretums, public gardens, high schools, vocational schools, two-year colleges and four-year colleges which serve a target population of 16 years of age or older.
+Individuals may only apply for grants if they have such an organization as a fiscal agent, confirmed in writing on agency letterhead.

 Projects are expected to be completed within one year.
 One $5,000 grant will be awarded annually.
 No project may receive more than one award from this program within a two-year period.
-Please note that funds cannot be used to pay for overhead expenses or student tuition and fees.
+Applicants may include institutional overhead costs in the project budget.
+TREE Fund caps such costs in its grant awards at 10% of total grant value.

-The TREE Fund does not make grants to:
+TREE Fund does not award Ohio Chapter ISA Education Grants to:

 - Political campaigns